gnotaras/wordpress-add-meta-tags/readme.txt

 Please check out the changelog of each release by following the links below.
 You can also check the [roadmap](http://www.codetrax.org/projects/wp-add-meta-tags/roadmap "Add-Meta-Tags Roadmap") regarding future releases of the plugin.

+- 2.11.1
+ - Minor fix with the release tags.
 - 2.11.0
  - **NOTICE**: Due to some weird incidents that took place during the last days, I decided to no longer provide support for _Add-Meta-Tags_ on any support channel (issue trackers, WordPress.org forums, email or social media).
 This is because I can no longer find the required time to distinguish genuine support requests from support requests that simply aim at wasting my time (even on my Paypal address).
 Apologies to any users who currently have open tickets, but there is nothing more I can do for you.
 The decision is final.
 I tried to create a free and useful metadata tool for all, but it turns out it's not a sustainable plan in terms of required time.
 Moreover, no new feature or improvement of the current features has been planned for the future.
 The plugin will only receive updates for critical issues like PHP errors. **If you disagree with any of the above, I can only recommend to use other plugins.** Last, but not least, I won't reply to any emails about the plugin.
  - The translations directory has been renamed to `translations-contrib`.
 Please upload your translations to the translations service provided by WordPress.org, so as to take advantage of the language packs.